milin26/device_driver/README.md

 #	ioctl is used when we want to implement specific functionality in driver for device, otherwise just for read and write operation copy_to_user and copy_from_user is already there.

 IMPORTANT TOPIC :
+What is jiffies?
+ANS :

+	Jiffies is a global variable declared in <linux/jiffies.h>  : Did not find any.
+	as: extern unsigned long volatile jiffies;

+	Its only usage is to store the number of ticks occurred since system start-up.
+	On kernel boot-up, jiffies is initialized to a special initial value, and it is incremented by one for each timer interrupt. there are HZ ticks occurred in one second, and thus there are HZ jiffies in a second.
+	Jiffies and HZ can be used for time conversion.
+From previous discussion, we know that HZ is defined as number of ticks in one second:

+	HZ = no. ticks/sec

+	and jiffies is number of ticks occurred:

+	jiffies = no. of ticks

 When one should use spinlock instead of mutex ?
 ANS :